slow pace life

 I just learned that the state of Maine does not allow for billboards.
 It makes for a calmer drive around the state, unless it’s tourist season.

-What do you think of a slower pace of life today?
+What do you think of a slower way of life today?
 Would you be able to survive it while still working or managing a business?

 Scroll to Top